Driving tests for tractors and specialist vehicles

 You must bring either:

-- a valid, signed photocard driving licence from the UK, Northern Ireland or another EU member state
+- a valid, signed photocard driving licence from the UK or an EU country

-- an old-style valid, signed UK or Northern Ireland paper driving licence along with a valid passport
+- an old-style valid, signed UK paper driving licence along with a valid passport

 You might be able to apply for a refund of out-of-pocket expenses if the Driver and Vehicle Standards Agency (DVSA) cancels your test at short notice.